Facial Hair, stubble all mean different things to different blokes.

 The most common one you’ll hear about is beard oil.
 You want to look for an all-natural, free of any chemical additives that can cause any unwanted skin reactions.
 A quality natural oil will contain vitamins and nutrients that can help to repair damaged hair follicles, reduce dry skin and protect your hair from the elements as well.

 When it comes to hydration, your bread oil helps to hydrate your beard hair, as well as the skin underneath it.
 As your beard grows, it’s length and thickness make it difficult for the skin underneath to be healthy.
-As beard oil can seep through the hairs ( hydrating them on the way), reaching and nourishing the skin underneath.
+Beard oil can seep through the hairs ( hydrating them on the way), reaching and nourishing the skin underneath.
 This helps to reduce dry dead skin cells, which cause you to have an itchy beard and ultimately dandruff.

 Beard oil is at it’s best when used on a beard that naturally holds it shape if you don’t need your beard held in place, beard oil is a great way to look after it without altering it’s natural shape.